marklindsey11/Solidity-Script/docs/resources.rst

         Plugin for the Vim editor providing compile checking.

 * Visual Studio Code (VS Code)

     * `Ethereum Remix Visual Studio Code extension <https://github.com/ethereum/remix-vscode>`_ Ethereum Remix extension pack for VS Code
-        💡 Note: As per the official repository, this extension has been removed from the VSCODE marketplace and will be replaced by a dedicated stand-alone dektop application.
+        💡 Note: As per the official repository, this extension has been removed from the VSCODE marketplace and will be replaced by a dedicated stand-alone desktop application.

     * `Solidity Visual Studio Code extension, by Juan Blanco <https://juan.blanco.ws/solidity-contracts-in-visual-studio-code/>`_
         Solidity plugin for Microsoft Visual Studio Code that includes syntax highlighting and the Solidity compiler.